DCAURAX/.github/README.md

 ## Documentation

-For detailed information on how to use the StackSafe platform, please refer to [Documentation](https://gnosis.io/)  on integrating superfluid protocol.
+For detailed information on how to use the DCAuraX  platform, please refer to [Documentation](https://gnosis.io/)  on integrating superfluid protocol.

 ## Demo Video